APTrust/userguide/docs/registry/events.md

+---
+description: >-
+  View and filter PREMIS events in the APTrust Registry, including the object- level and file-level event types APTrust records.
+---

 # Premis Events

 APTrust records PREMIS events for intellectual objects and generic files.
 You can view a list of all events related to your instution's objects and files by clicking the __Events__ link under  __More Options__ tab in the left nav.